The docker-compose.yml

 volumes:

-will mount the entire project code (at the relative path .
+will mount the entire application code (at the relative path .

 ) as the /app

-This allows you to make changes to the project from your computer during the local development process, that will be picked up by project inside Docker.
-These changes will be available to the project only as long as the host directory is mounted inside the container.
+This allows you to make changes to the application from your computer during the local development process, that will be picked up by the application inside Docker.
+These changes will be available to the application only as long as the host directory is mounted inside the container.
 In order to be made permanent, they need to be committed into the repository so that they will be picked up when the image and container are rebuilt.

 Nearly everything in /app